Leadership Education in Neurodevelopmental and Related Disabilities (LEND)

 The Advanced Leadership Fellowship Program is a nine-month intensive program located at the Shriver Center in Worcester, MA.
 LEND Fellows learn to radically rethink the ways in which health care, services, and supports are delivered to children and youth and their families, and develop the knowledge, skills, and tools to make policy recommendations, support exemplary services, devise new training strategies, and lead systems change efforts.

-Leadership in Interdisciplinary Clinical Care program This interdisciplinary clinical training program provides training at the masters or doctoral level to individuals from an array of clinical disciplines.
-Training is focused on enabling trainees to provide exemplary family-centered, culturally competent care for children and their families, and to assume leadership roles in their work.
-The training is carried out at our affiliated clinics within UMass Medical School, as well as with our clinical training partners at the Tufts Medical Center and Boston Medical Center.
+The Leadership in Interdisciplinary Clinical Care Program is an interdisciplinary clinical training program that trains clinicians at the masters or doctoral level from an array of clinical disciplines.
+Training is focused on enabling trainees to provide exemplary, family-centered, culturally competent care for children and their families, and to assume leadership roles in their work.
+The training is carried out at our affiliated clinics within UMass Medical School and our clinical training partner at Tufts.

 This program is designed for qualified graduate or post-graduate interdisciplinary clinicians, advocates, and family members who wish to develop or sharpen further their leadership skills.